Create a Campaign Group

 Campaign Group Icons

 An icon next to the name of each campaign group identifies the type of dialing or IVR mode(s) being used.
-The table below describes the three types of icons.
+The table below describes the five types of icons.

 |Icon||Dialing Mode||Type of Dialing Profile|